- Memetic Hair: Astro Boy in all versions.

 - Germans Love David Hasselhoff: Australians make up a large fanbase, partly due to being one of the few countries outside Japan that got the 1982 series.

 - I Want My Jet Pack: Despite nuclear energy being utilized rapidly for civilian purposes today, as Tezuka hoped, we're nowhere nearing jetpack stage.

-- What Do You Mean, It's for Kids?: There's a story arc about a group who skins dogs and turns them into cyborgs.
+- What Do You Mean, It's For Kids?: There's a story arc about a group who skins dogs and turns them into cyborgs.
 While it's not actually shown on-panel, it's still incredibly dark.
-Likewise, other stories explore topics like racism (through through anti-robot prejudice), war, and child abuse (as in Astro's origin).
+Likewise, other stories explore topics like racism (through anti-robot prejudice), war, and child abuse (as in Astro's origin).
 Nevertheless, it's still aimed at children.
 Likely because Tezuka respected his audience and didn't want to talk down to them.

 - The Woobie: Astro, during the retelling of his origin in the Scara arc.

 Astro Boy (1963 TV series)

 - Woolseyism: The original title theme was instrumental.
 When NBC dubbed the show for their English audience, lyrics were added, sung by a children's chorus.

 - Macekre: The English dub is abysmal, with the dialogue sounding like it was made up on the spot by the voice actors.

 - Jerkass Woobie: Dr. Tenma.